 The minimum parametric representation of the describing equations are obtained and presented as twenty one dimensionless groups.
 These dimensionless groups emphasize the importance of the concentration of asphaltene precipitate to the overall deposition rate.
 Results show that the deposition rate decreases significantly with a decrease in reservoir pressure, this is an important finding for secondary recovery.
 Optimum conditions, beyond which a significant increase in asphaltene deposition occurs, was determined at different production flow rates.
 Outcomes were correlated to experimental work done including the effect of CO2 flooding on asphaltene deposition.

-The main contribution of this work is to identify and quantify the significance of factors that aid retardation of the asphaltene deposition.
+The main contribution of this work is to identify a set of dimensionless groups that aid retardation of the asphaltene deposition.
 The results obtained provide a template for the efficient design of experiments related to Asphaltene.
 In practice, the knowledge from this work will improve the effectiveness of flow assurance designs by ensuring that priority is placed on parameters with the most impact on asphaltene deposition in producing wells; saving time and costs associated with speculation.

 Chapter 1: Introduction